 Get the best start behind the wheel

 Learning to drive is an exciting time, but it’s also a big responsibility.
-Our team of highly experienced and accredited driving instructors will guide you to success behind the wheel, setting you up for a lifetime of safe and confident driving.
+Our team of highly experienced and accredited driving instructors will guide you to success behind the wheel, setting you up for safe and confident driving.

 At RAA, you can train via the log book method, also known as Competency Based Training and Assessment (CBT&A), or we can provide training to prepare you for your Vehicle On Road Test (VORT).